 Things to Do at Point Judith Lighthouse:

-• Explore the Coastline: Stroll along the rugged cliffs that offer stunning views of Narragansett Bay and the Atlantic Ocean.
+- Walk along the rugged coastline that provides beautiful views of Narragansett Bay together with the Atlantic Ocean.

-For more detailed information about Point Judith Lighthouse, visit the official Rhode Island Lighthouse Foundation.
+To learn more about Point Judith Lighthouse visit the official Rhode Island Lighthouse Foundation for detailed information.

 Castle Hill lesser-known Lighthouse – A Hidden Coastal Gem